cltl/robustness-albert/README.md

 ```

 ## notebooks.
-`checklist_test_models.ipynb`: This notebook carries out the CheckList tests on
+`test_models_checklist.ipynb`: This notebook carries out the CheckList tests on
 all the random seeds.

 `dev_set_results.ipynb`: This notebook loads the results of the different random seeds